What is Country Risk Premium?

 Thus, more technically,

-If a country has an annualized return of 18% and 12.5% on equity and bond index respectively over a 5-year period, what is the country risk premium?
-The country’s treasury bond has yielded a 3.5% return whereas sovereign bond has 7% yield on a similar period.
+If a country has an annualized return of 18% and 12.5% on equity and bond index, respectively, over 5 years, what is the country’s risk premium?
+The country’s treasury bond Treasury BondA Treasury Bond (or T-bond) is a government debt security with a fixed rate of return and relatively low risk, as issued by the US government.
+You can buy treasury bonds directly from the US Treasury or through a bank, broker, or mutual fund company. has yielded a 3.5% return.
+In contrast, the sovereign bond has a 7% yield in a similar period.

 Simple substitution in the formula above gives us the CRP.